taurus-org/taurus/doc/source/users/getting_started.rst

       python -c 'import Qub'

-- The Gage widgets are only available if you have the python extension of qtcontrols. qtcontrols is part of QTango_.
+- The Gauge widgets are only available if you have the python extension of qtcontrols. qtcontrols is part of QTango_.

 - The JDraw synoptics widgets are only available if you have the :mod:`ply` package installed.

 .. _qtdesigner_config:

 Qt Designer configuration